aimat-lab/cluster-hyperopt-tutorial/README.md

 - Creation of SigOpt Token file:
-  - This file is needed to authenticate yourself.
+  - This file is needed for authentication.
 Without it Cluster hyperopt cannot use the SigOpt Services.
   - content of the file:
     ```
     SIGOPT_TOKEN=**********************************************